Most of the monitors I use (including this one) are repaired units that

 least an hour.

-the oil with a soft paper towel.
+with a soft paper towel.
 Then wipe the screen with a

 soft paper towel that has been dampened with water and a small amount